spencerparkin/AudioDataLib/README.md

 }
 ```

-My guess is that many will be put off by my like of "modern style", and by my verbose API.
+My guess is that many will be put off by my lack of "modern style", and by my verbose API.
 I also don't apologize for heavy use of *OOP*, which has come
 under considerable attack in recent years.
 And yes, I use explicit `this` everywhere in my code, because implicit `this` was just a bad idea.